Price:

 GE Releases Annual Citizenship Report, “Renewing Responsibilities”

-"This year’s report examines GE’s partnerships with our employees, business partners and communities—in jointly tackling the world’s most complex and pressing problems," said Jeff Immelt, chairman and CEO of GE.
+“This year’s report examines GE’s partnerships with our employees, business partners and communities—in jointly tackling the world’s most complex and pressing problems”"This year’s report examines GE’s partnerships with our employees, business partners and communities—in jointly tackling the world’s most complex and pressing problems," said Jeff Immelt, chairman and CEO of GE.
 "Based on our commitments to integrity, performance and learning, GE is renewing our company coming out of this economic reset."

 The 2009 report, related performance data and hundreds of pages of additional content are available to users on the company's newly redesigned citizenship website: www.ge.com/citizenship.
 The focus of the redesign was to provide unique, provocative and dynamic content for users to learn about GE’s citizenship efforts around the world.
 The site is also home to citizenship feature articles and over 20 perspectives addressing key citizenship issues from the viewpoint of GE employees, customers and industry experts.